front-end-intermediate/session-1/readme.md

 }
 ```

-I have elected not to do so because not only is it useful to understand position in JavaScript, but also because it is common to make other changes to the DOM contingent on other changes.
+I have elected not to do so because not only is it useful to understand position in JavaScript, but also because it is common to make other changes to the DOM contingent on another.
+Below we will add a static nav which shows a logo only when it is fixed to the top of the window.

 The DOM method [`offSetTop`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/offsetTop) allows us to get information about the position of an element relative to the top of the browser's window.